SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 <!--  -->

 <span style="font-size:1.2em;font-weight:bold;">6️⃣⚠️ Systematic Theologians (The Indoctrinators of Man-Made Systems)</span>
-- Sound doctrine is the prescribed baseline you need, not the man-made wisdom of Systematic Theology (1 Cor 2:13; 1Cor 1:20-21 NLT; 1Tim 4:1 NASB).
+- Sound doctrine is the prescribed baseline you need, not the man-made wisdom of Systematic Theology (1 Cor 2:13; 1Cor 1:20-21 NLT; 1Tim 4:1).
 - Systematic Theology, while for the most part good-intentioned, **is** man-made and error prone, introducing flawed frameworks, rigid interpretations, and sectarianism.
 They're single-handedly responsible for all the *'isms* in Christianity (Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/), etc.) and most divisions in the body of Christ.
 - It's extraordinarily rare to find a systematic theology that is non-sectarian, and which does not push the *'isms* described above.
 If such a work existed, and contained hundreds of scholars, it would still be number 6 on this list but would be much preferable to what exists currently.
 - [Call No Man Your Teacher](https://sevenshepherd.github.io/call-no-man-your-teacher/)